JustasB90/button/README.rst

 IN .
 Datasheet pg 153

 3. Can you read the register directly and see the button change in a debugger or by printing out thes value of the memory at the register’s address?
-I can toggle LED by changing PIN13 in debugger.
+I can toggle the LED by changing PIN13 in OUT register in the debugger.
 So far it looks like a standard debugger.